 Do you want to find out the last nonempty cell in both vertical (row) and horizontal (column) direction.

 You can implement the following vba code in your script to detect the last row/column in a Excel worksheet.
-There are other ways as well to find the last row in a Worksheet, which uses Usedrange or Currentregion properties.
+There are other ways as well to find this in a Worksheet, which uses Usedrange or Currentregion properties.

-But we have used this function in most of our projects and it just works fine.
+But we have used this function in most of our projects & it just works fine.
 So, lets get the code.

 VBA Code – Find Last Row & Column

-Copy the below code to a modules and you can call this function from your code.
-The function returns both last row and column in a array.
+Copy the below code to a modules & you can call this function from your code.
+The function returns both last row & column in a variant array.

 Function findlastRowLastColumn(shName As String) As Variant Dim vRet(1 To 2) As Double Dim iLastRow As Integer Dim iLastCol As Integer Dim iSh As Worksheet Dim fRng As Range 'Init Set iSh = Sheets(shName) Set fRng = iSh.Cells.Find("*", SearchOrder:=xlByRows, SearchDirection:=xlPrevious) If Not (fRng Is Nothing) Then iLastRow = fRng.Row Set fRng = iSh.Cells.Find("*", SearchOrder:=xlByColumns, SearchDirection:=xlPrevious) If Not (fRng Is Nothing) Then iLastCol = fRng.Column 'Return vRet(1) = iLastRow vRet(2) = iLastCol findlastRowLastColumn = vRet End Function

 If you would like to know more about how to do this refer to the below link as well.